About Stagger

 Increase bright light exposure during the day

 Keep your circadian rhythm in sync by exposing your body to natural light and bright light during the daytime hours.
-In people with insomnia, this study found bright light exposure reduced waking time during sleep by an hour and improved sleep efficiency from 77.5% to 90% without changing the amount of time spent in bed.

 Limit blue light exposure in the evening